Money flies out of Spain, regions pressured

 That helped lower the risk premium investors demand to hold Spanish 10-year debt rather than the German benchmark on Thursday, but it remained close to the euro-era record, at 520 basis points.

-Bank of Spain data showed a net 66.2 billion euros (53.13 billion pounds) was sent abroad last month, the most since records began in 1990.
+Bank of Spain data showed a net 66.2 billion euros ($82.0 billion) was sent abroad last month, the most since records began in 1990.
 The figure compares to a 5.4 billion net entry of funds during the same month one year ago.

 Spaniards are worried about the health of their banks, hit by their exposure to a 2008 property crash, and have been sending money to deposit accounts in stronger economies of northern Europe.